People get dogs for a variety of reasons. Some want a lap warmer, while others want a companion for their kids.

 Akitas are instinctually driven to guard and protect their families.
 In fact, this is one of the primary purposes for which the breed was developed – protecting nobles and other VIPs during the feudal period of Japan (they were also used to hunt large game, such as boar).

-Despite their fearless and sometimes confrontational demeanor, Akitas are often loving family pets.
+Despite their fearless and sometimes protective nature, Akitas are often loving family dogs.
 However, Akitas are not one of the easier breeds to train, so they are not a good choice for inexperienced owners.
-They need consistent, firm, respectful training and regular socialization from an early age.
+They need consistent, firm, respectful obedience training and regular socialization from an early age.

 Rottweilers always appear on these types of lists, and it is easy to see why.
-They’ve got all the hallmarks of an intimidating breed: They’re pretty big, they’re clad primarily in black fur, they’re incredibly muscular and are often suspicious of strangers.
+They’ve got all the hallmarks of an intimidating breed: They’re pretty big, clad primarily in black fur, have incredibly muscular bodies, and are often suspicious of strangers.

-But Rottweilers aren’t only intimidating – they also make incredible companions, who are sensitive, loving and loyal.
-They don’t like being far from their owners, so they aren’t great for families that spend a lot of time away from the home.
+But Rottweilers aren’t only intimidating – they also make incredible pets, who are sensitive, loving, and loyal companions.
+However, they don’t like being far from their owners, so they aren’t great family pets for those who spend a lot of time away from the home.

-Additionally, they are amazingly intelligent and head-strong dogs, who require an owner who can assert dominance in a confident, yet loving manner.
+Additionally, they are amazingly intelligent and head-strong dogs, who require an owner who can lead them in a confident, yet loving manner.

-Generally speaking, Rottweilers are not a great choice for first-time owners.
+Generally speaking, this ancient breed is not a great choice for inexperienced owners.
 However, females can be a bit easier for novices to control.

 Dobermans are big dogs, but their ability to scare would-be-troublemakers exceeds their size.